-The Environs for 1000 New York Street, the German Methodist Episcopal Church, should be reviewed in the following manner.
-The Environs should be divided into two areas (see attached map) and the following standards applied to each of the areas:
+The Environs for 900 New York Street, Saint Luke AME Church, should be reviewed in the following manner.
+The Environs should be divided into three areas (see attached map) and the following standards applied to each of the areas:

-Area 1: Maintaining the residential character, existing historic structures and visual appearance of the environs is the primary focus of review.
+Area 1: (BLUE) Maintaining the residential character, existing historic structures and visual appearance of the environs is the primary focus of review.
 Main structure demolitions of historic structures would be approved only if documentation was provided that indicated that the structure was unsound and/or a certificate of economic hardship was approved.

-Minor projects (minor additions, porch remodeling, window and door changes, demolition of outbuildings, etc.) will be approved administratively by the Historic Resources Administrator.
+Minor projects including minor additions, porch remodeling, window and door changes, demolition of outbuildings, etc., will be approved administratively by the Historic Resources Administrator.
 All design elements are important.
 The proposed alteration or construction should meet the intent of the Secretary of the Interior Standards for Rehabilitation and the Criteria set forth in 22-505.

-Major projects (major additions, new infill construction, major alterations, roof changes, etc.,) would be reviewed by the Historic Resources Commission.
+Major projects including all primary structure demolitions, major additions (greater than 20% of the existing footprint), new infill construction, major alterations, etc., would be reviewed by the Historic Resources Commission.
 All design elements are important.
 The proposed alteration or construction should meet the intent of the Secretary of the Interior Standards for Rehabilitation and the Criteria set forth in 22-505.

-Area 2: Because the area no longer reflects the residential character of the historic environs, the area should reflect the development pattern established for New York Elementary School.
+Area 2: (Green) Because the area no longer reflects the residential character of the historic environs, the area should reflect the development pattern established for New York Elementary School.
 The proposed alteration or construction should meet the intent of the Criteria set forth in 22-505.
 Design elements that are important are scale, massing, site placement, height, directional expression, percentage of building coverage to site, setback, roof shapes, rhythm of openings and sense of entry.
 Demolition of properties shall be approved if a compatible structure is proposed on the site.
 Maintaining views to the listed property and maintaining the rhythm and pattern in the environs are the primary focus of review.